jupyterhub/jupyterhub/jsx/README.md

     .then((data) => dispatchPageChange(data, page));
 });

-// Alternatively, a new user was added, user data is being refreshed from offset 0. addUser().then(() => {
+// Alternatively, a new user was added, and user data is being refreshed from offset 0. addUser().then(() => {
   updateUsers(0, limit)
     // After data is fetched, the Redux store is updated with the data and asserts page 0.